Tech-Virtual-Museum/iOS-Tech-Virtual-Museum/README.md

 * &nbsp; <img src="https://user-images.githubusercontent.com/56322714/212765471-d7e278e0-85ee-4e7c-bdfb-dfb72dace9b0.png" alt="Jira" width="30"/> &ensp; **Jira** - Software to help the team to manage the work to develop the app.

-## :wrench: Installation
-For generating and distributing the .ipa file to test this app on your own iPhone or iOS device, a subscription to Apple Developer Program is needed.
-Because of this, the remaining way to test this project on your device is downloading the source code from this repository and installing the dependencies used.
-Then, the device that is going to be used needs to be connected to the Mac using a cable or pair it via Wi-Fi with Xcode.
-After adding this device as a simulator, select it as a simulated device from the run destination menu and run the app using the run button.
-It is important, if you are using a real device, to enable developer mode in orden to be able to run it.
-You can also run the app using a simulated device, which you can select between the variety of simulator Apple offers inside Xcode.

 ## :hammer:Project features
 - `Feature 1`: Registration and authentication of users through forms which fields get validated using Firebase Auth and regular expressions.